Skip to main content

 Volusia County beach (FILE) (Copyright 2025 by WKMG ClickOrlando - All rights reserved.)

-VOLUSIA COUNTY, Fla. – A new advisory is out to beachgoers in Volusia County after tests revealed elevated levels of possible fecal bacteria in the water at two locations.
+VOLUSIA COUNTY, Fla. – An advisory has been lifted after being sent out last week to beachgoers in Volusia County when tests revealed elevated levels of possible fecal bacteria in the water at two locations.

-The Florida Department of Health in Volusia County advised against any water-related activities at the Dunlawton Avenue Beach Vehicle Ramp and at Toronita Avenue Beach Park due to the increased risk of illness in swimmers from the bacteria.
+The Florida Department of Health in Volusia County at the time advised against any water-related activities at the Dunlawton Avenue Beach Vehicle Ramp and at Toronita Avenue Beach Park due to the increased risk of illness in swimmers from the bacteria.

 [WATCH BELOW: Volusia County rejects putting toilet-to-tap water proposal on ballot]